mikefromd/MAX-BEAP/README.md

 ## Overview

 When describing how to synthesize sound, we normally use two representations of sound, the time domain and the frequency domain.
-They are different views on the same signal.
+They are different views on the same signal ([Domains](https://elvers.us/perception/soundWave/)).
 The two main ways to form a sound signal are envelope and filter.

 The envelope can be visualised using a graph in the time domain, you basically form the amplitudes.
 Patch 1 demonstrates how this happens.